Can Buddhist Ethics Helps Save The Environment?

-He visualized a stream of endless lives attached to the wave of emotions and energy.
-With his hand still in the river, he felt that it floated around and slipped to easily pass the water if he did not fight back; almost like nonexistent and without substance.
-The Illusion realized before his eyes, rather to fight against and force the hand being stiff he let it loose it caused the waters flow freely around instead.
-Lightweight and comfortable to move the water forced around, they were easy to move.
-Nevertheless, without any resistance from the arm in the water made it unstable.
+Siddhartha visualized a stream of endless lives attached to the wave of emotions and energy.
+With his hands still in the river, he constantly felt the less resistance if the hands was only following the stream, water floated around and easily without the hand fight back; almost like non-existent and without substance.
+Siddhartha realized rather than fighting against forcing the hands to move towards the stream he let go.
+Lightweight and comfortable to move without any resistance the arm was floating in balance.

 Do we have the right to destroy the Earth for the next generations?

-The last and invisible cause of the visible effect are not necessarily limited to current life; they be traced back to a proximate or remote past.
-Therefore, what we are doing now is an important part of the future generations inheriting Earth; is it right to destroy the environment so that our own children experience hunger, natural disasters, and the common global resources?
-We are responsible for our own actions for a better future; according to Buddhism, this because of the inequality is not only to heredity, environment, nature, but also to Karma.
-In other words, it is the result of our individual past actions and our own present doings.
-We are our own source to happiness or unhappiness.
-We create our personal heaven or hell.
+The final and invisible causes and visible effect of our actions performed are not necessarily limited to current life; they are traced back to a proximate or remote past.
+Therefore, what we are doing now is an important part for future generations inheriting Earth; is it right to destroy the environment so our children experience hunger, natural disasters, and lack of global resources?
+We are responsible for our own actions to create a better future.
+Karma is the fruits of past actions, Karma depends on what we do now in the future.

-A recap of Buddhism understanding in Ecology and protection of our environment
+Recap of Buddhism and protection of the environment

 - Respect for all life and not to kill any living

 - Dalai Lama Website Nature is our teacher

 - Nature as a spiritual force in life